ericnyc646/mp3manager/README.md

 pm2 start <ROOT_PROJECT_DIR>/scripts/ecosystem.config.js
 ```

-This will launch all the components of the backend through [PM2](https://pm2.io/doc/en/runtime/overview/) and will allow you to view the standard output/error with `pm2 log server` command.
+This will launch all the services through [PM2](https://pm2.io/doc/en/runtime/overview/) and will allow you to view the standard output/error with `pm2 log <package_name>` command.

+### Scanner

+This service is responsible for scanning a list of paths, seaching recursively for all the MP3 files it can find.
+To do that, it makes use of [Bull](https://github.com/OptimalBits/bull), a queue manager which runs automatically a job for every directory it finds in the trees of the specified paths.
+The more CPUs your machine has, the faster it is, because every job is a spawned process and jobs' references are stored inside Redis.

+The database structure doesn't allow duplicates.
+The uniqueness is just given by the MD5 calculated for every file.
+If an INSERT fails, we store the reference to it in a dedicated table, so that the user can decide which file to keep.
+This leads also to the conclusion that this is a destructive process: everytime we run it, the `file` table is emptied.
+This was decided to simplify the inner logic, otherwise after having inserted all the files the first time, it would have become difficult to understand if a failing INSERT would be due to the user having added a new file which is already present or if it was an old file already scanned and without duplicates.

+The aforementioned paragraph leads to introducing a file watching process, to deal with user's modification directly in the file system.